 IELTS Academic Reading vs. IELTS General Reading

 IELTS Academic Reading includes 3 sections.
-Each questions includes texts with excerpts from books, journals, newspapers and magazines.
+Each question includes texts with excerpts from books, journals, newspapers and magazines.
 These texts outline academic topics of general interest.
 There is a difference between scoring patterns in IELTS Academic Reading and IELTS General Reading.

 IELTS General Reading includes three sections.
 Section 1 includes 2 or 3 factual texts related to everyday situations, Section 2 presents factual text related to work and Section 3 includes complex text that highlights general topics.
-IELTS General reading is taken by those applying for immigration and work related purposes.
+IELTS General reading is taken by those applying for immigration and work-related purposes.

 IELTS Reading Materials

 Below mentioned are some books that can help you prepare for the IELTS reading section.

 |Cambridge IELTS’ Book 14 for Academic with Answers||Buy here|